 The board reckons the high speed system - costing £3.5 million - will be the fastest method of tracking down power cuts.
-The computers will replace old fashioned wall charts and diagrams ne takes place inside a goldfish bi game takes place inside a goods and is priced at £25.
+The computers will replace old fashioned wall charts and diagrams sare for the Archimedes this weel game takes place inside a goldfin and is priced at £25.
+Meanwhile, Clares has launche first title for the Archie - a £15 compilation called Arcade 3.
+It in Zarcon Invasion, Mazey Man and